-- Weigh the pros and cons of session binding. binding IP addresses of API consumers to session cookies and authentication tokens can provide some security benefit but carries an unintended side effect of limiting mobility.
+- Weigh the pros and cons of session binding.
+Binding IP addresses of API consumers to session cookies and authentication tokens can provide some security benefits but carries an unintended side effect of limiting mobility.
 Use of such techniques will likely vary for internal APIs and external APIs, as well as API consumer types.

 - Use additional secrets in authorization flows and nonces in requests.
 Adding additional secrets in authentication flows helps reduce the risk of token interception and replay attacks.
 Common examples include anti-CSRF tokens and OAuth2 PKCE.

 Any runtime protection you consider deploying should be dynamic and learn continuously.
 Runtime protections should encompass more than just message filtering to effectively identify misconfigurations in API infrastructure and API abuses like credential stuffing, brute forcing or scraping.
-API security best practices for runtime protection include:
+Best practices for runtime protection include:

 - Look beyond traditional security controls and attack signatures.
 Runtime protections should extend beyond traditional technologies and make use of AI/ML and behavior analysis for API attack detection.

 - Use threat protection features of your API gateways and APIM if available.
 Enable the threat protection rules and message filters within your API mediation technologies as a basic countermeasure.
-API schema can also be used to control allowable values within API requests that traverse API gateway instances and mitigate some API attacks, but your ability to do so will be bound by how consistent your API documentation processes are.
+API schema can also be used to control allowable values within API requests that traverse API gateway instances and mitigate some web API attacks, but your ability to do so will be limited by the consistency of your API documentation processes.

 - Don’t rely on rate limiting and traffic management to stop attacks.
 Pair rate limiting with traffic analysis and anomaly detection so that rate limits can be set much more dynamically and adjusted per requester.
 Attackers will throttle their API requests to evade detection and blocking by these basic countermeasures.

-- Plan for denial of service (DoS) attacks against exposed APIs.
-Ensure that API security solutions are able to parse API context, since API parameters and business logic are highly unique per organization, making detection of application-layer DoS for APIs very nuanced.
+- Plan for denial of service (DoS) attacks against exposed web APIs.
+Ensure that solutions are able to parse API context, since API parameters and business logic are highly unique per organization, making detection of application-layer DoS for APIs very nuanced.

 - Explore behavior analysis and anomaly detection.
 Machine-driven data analytics and behavior analysis are necessary to understand normal API consumption and identify attackers abusing APIs.
 As API consumption goes up, this is the only scalable approach to keep up with the flood of resulting API traffic.